Li0nMo0se/appero17/README.md

 * edges_list: the list of edges such as (**a**, **b**, **w**) is an edge (oriented or not) between **a** and **b** and its weight (cost) is **w**

 Returns the most optimized (less costly) path such as every edges of the graph have been visited at least once.
-The path is the cycle.
+The path is a cycle.
 It starts and ends at the same vertex.

 ### Import